 And that’s all you need to be able to tell whether your quest is worth it.

-Before Chris initially released the book, I downloaded a sample, the first chapter, and was hooked instantly.
+Before Chris initially released The Happiness Of Pursuit, I downloaded a sample, the first chapter, and was hooked instantly.
 Soon after release, Blinkist had the summary on it, so I jumped right in.

 I’m kicking myself for still not reading the full book, the preview and summary alone inspired the crap out of me, but I guess at least I’m living my quest.